How does factoring support the growth of international SMEs?

 T.R.
 Yes, precisely.
 It is now a growth axis for us.
 It is something the market requires.
 Today, a company must be able to quickly implement factoring.

 V.M.
 Created in 2005 by two co-founders, one of whom is your guest Thomas, FIBUS is the leading European factoring broker.
-By the end of last year, the company saw its workforce expand from 42 to 50 employees.
-48% of their turnover is generated internationally and FIBUS is currently active in 32 countries.
-In 2022, the French factoring market was worth 416 billion euros, with FIBUS accounting for 10%, or approximately 41 billion euros.
+By the end of last year, its workforce had expanded from 42 to 50 employees.
+48% of FIBUS's turnover is generated internationally and it is currently active in 32 countries.
+In 2022, the French factoring market was worth 416 billion euros, with FIBUS accounting for 10%, or approximately 41 billion euros, of it.
 Finally, in 2022, FIBUS grew by 34%.
 The company is expanding at twice the rate of the market, which increased by 17% in the same year.

 T.H.
 So I'd like to learn more about your clients.
 What is the size and type of their companies?
 And how do you help them?

 T.R.
-Our clients are primarily international small and medium-sized businesses, as well as some large international groups.
+Our clients are primarily international mid-sized businesses, as well as some large international groups.
 One interesting fact is that the ability to quantify the benefits of factoring in terms of a company’s cash flow is the first requirement for financial management.
 We perform an initial audit before launching a project of this nature to ensure that its cash flow provisions can be relied on.
-We assist with all phases of the project, from negotiation to the selection of the bank with which the company will work, to team training and the setup of IT tools, after we have quantified and framed it with the financial management.
+We assist with all phases of the project, from negotiations to selecting the bank with which the company will work, to team training and the setup of IT tools, after we have quantified and framed it with the financial management.
 We also assist the company until it is self-sufficient in its interactions with the bank.

 T.H.
-I'm guessing your main contacts and clients are financial directors.
+I'm guessing your main contacts and clients are CFOs.

 T.R.
 That’s it.

 T.H.
-Your role is to advise and accompany them?
+Your role is to advise and support them?

 T.R.
 Exactly.